eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 - `for` to iterate the elements of the JavaScript array, and
 - `in` to determine if a value belongs to the array.

+### Gotcha!

-Note also that a dynamic enumeration expression is _not_ considered to produce an instance of a Ceylon class, and that the resulting value is not even considered an instance of Ceylon's `Object`type.
+A dynamic enumeration expression is _not_ considered to produce an instance of a Ceylon class, and the resulting value is not even considered an instance of Ceylon's `Object` type.

 ## There's more ...